kson-org/kson/buildSrc/bindings/readme.md

 Generating the wrapper happens in two stages:

-- Collect metadata about Kson's public API (see `tooling/public-api-metadata-collector`)
+- Collect metadata about Kson's public API (see `bindings/src/main/kotlin/org/kson/ksp`)
 - Based on the metadata, generate wrappers for different programming languages (see `buildSrc/src/main/kotlin/GenerateBindingsTask.kt`)

 ### What about static linking?

 Using a shared library requires distributing the library's files, which is slightly annoying.
-Most compiled languages allow statically linking library's during compilation, meaning that the library becomes part of the compiled binary.
-That way, the only artifact that needs to be distributed is the binary.
+In theory, we could get around this limitation by using static linking for the languages that support it (most compiled languages).
+That means the Kson library would become part of the compiled binary instead of needing to be distributed alongside it.

 We evaluated static linking for our Rust wrapper, but it turns out that Kotlin Multiplatform makes that pretty much impossible on Windows.
 The gist of the issue is that the compiled library requires